-Objective: identifying needs vs. issues will help Girl Scouts understand service vs. take action

-Need: paper, something to write with
+Objective: identifying needs vs. issues will help girls understand service vs. take action Need: paper, something to write with

-Ask your troop to define these two words: need and issue.
-Then give them a list of places in their community (like humane associations, schools, or parks) and have them brainstorm some needs and issues they expect those places to have.
+Ask girls to define these two words: need and issue.
+Then give girls a list of places in their community (like humane associations, schools, or parks) and have them brainstorm some needs and issues they expect those places to have.
 Double check their list to make sure they understand that a need is something that requires supply or relief and an issue is an important topic or problem that must be addressed on a bigger scale.